HiSET Social Studies Study Guide: Economics

 There are four main takeaways:

-In other words, people want to buy things that are rare and/or cheap, and don’t want to buy things that are expensive and/or readily available.
+In other words, people want to buy things that are rare and/or cheap, and they don’t want to buy things that are expensive and/or readily available.
 Thankfully, there exists a happy medium known as equilibrium.

 Equilibrium